 “Dear Mr. Fantasy, play us a tune; something to make us all happy.”

 I was eight years old when Papa John told Mama the Lord had told him earlier that day we were going to be rich beyond all our dreams.
 Papa said he was leaving one of the local factories where he’d just applied for a job and when he got to his yellow ’65 GTO, despite the light mist falling, he thought the parking lot would be a good place to adjust the clutch cable that had been giving him trouble shifting.
-He went to the trunk and got the wrench he needed for the job and a tarp to lie down on and keep his suit from the asphalt.
+He went to the trunk and got the wrench he needed for the job and a tarp to lie down on and keep his suit pants off the asphalt.
 When he got back to the front of the car, he spread the tarp behind the front driver’s wheel and knelt down so he could lie down and slide under the car.
-At the moment his knee touched the pavement he was surrounded by a warm golden light and he heard the Lord say, “John, you’ve been faithful to Me.
+At the moment his knee touched the pavement he was surrounded by a warm golden light and he heard God tell him in an audible voice, “John, you’ve been faithful to Me.
 You don’t have to work.
 I’m going to bless you with money.”

 Chapter 5 (?)